Employers raise funds for maid who suffered stroke

 A French family living in Singapore is appealing to members of the public to help them cover the medical costs of their Filipino domestic helper, who recently suffered a stroke and has been in hospital since October 4.

-That morning, the maid named Liza was found by another domestic helper lying in bed stiff and immobile, drooling and with her eyes wide open, until falling into a coma, Lianhe Wanbao (Singapore) reported.
+That morning, the maid named Riza was found by another domestic helper lying in bed stiff and immobile, drooling and with her eyes wide open, until falling into a coma, Lianhe Wanbao (Singapore) reported.

 She was diagnosed with stroke, and was operated on three times in three days to remove blood clots from her brain.
-Liza has regained consciousness but is weak, remaining under intensive care at the hospital.
+Riza has regained consciousness but is weak, remaining under intensive care at the hospital.

-Liza’s male employer Edward, 42, a specialist in information technology, told the newspaper that the maid is beloved by his three children even though she has only been working for the family for six months.
+Riza’s male employer Edward, 42, a specialist in information technology, told the newspaper that the maid is beloved by his three children even though she has only been working for the family for six months.

-He said Liza was a responsible person whom the couple could rely on to take care of the kids, allowing the parents more time and freedom.
+He said Riza was a responsible person whom the couple could rely on to take care of the kids, allowing the parents more time and freedom.
 He added that he regarded her as family, and it now was their turn to take good care of her.

-Liza is also the financial pillar to her family in the Philippines, where she supports six younger brothers and sisters.
+Riza is also the financial pillar to her family in the Philippines, where she supports six younger brothers and sisters.

 That being the case, they have been stepping efforts to raise funds from the public, and S$10,000 was secured in only three days after the announcement of the appeal.